zkamvar/citest/README.md

 ## Example

-I was having trouble with poppr on travis ci, and Jim Hester [pointed me to a commit in R-devel] that might be causeing the hubub.
+I was having trouble with poppr on travis ci, and Jim Hester [pointed me to a commit in R-devel][hester] that might be causing the hubub.
 This package investigates that by testing the citation function in the vignette